dry-rb/dry-rb.org/source/gems/dry-effects/effects/defer.html.md

 `Defer` adds three methods for working with deferred code execution:

 - `defer` accepts a block and executes it (potentially) on a thread pool.
 It returns an object that can be awaited with `wait`.
 These objects are `Promise`s made by `concurrent-ruby`.
 You can use their API, but it's not fully supported and tested in conjunction with effects.
-- `wait` accepts an array of promises returned by `defer` and returns their values.
+- `wait` accepts a promise or an array of promises returned by `defer` and returns their values.
 The method blocks the current thread until all values are available.
 - `later` postpones block execution until the handler is finished (see examples below).

 ### Defer